Michael Nyman: Personal life

 Nyman was married to Aet Nyman (née Toome), with whom he has two daughters, Molly and Martha, but they are now divorced.
 His first string quartet quotes "Unchained Melody" in homage to Aet, who appears in Greenaway's The Falls, for which he also composed music.
 Molly is also a composer and in collaboration with Harry Escott has written several film scores, including for The Road to Guantanamo by her father's frequent collaborator Michael Winterbottom.
 Martha is a development researcher for the BBC.

 In 2005, Nyman reported that he had been a supporter of Queens Park Rangers F.C. for 33 years.

+Nyman has been misidentified as having signed a pro-Israel open letter during the 2014 Gaza War.
+The cited article states the following: "CORRECTION: An earlier version of this story said that composer Michael Nyman was a signatory to the letter, when in fact it was PMK•BNC chairman and CEO Michael Nyman."